vic-ma/howtodismantle.github.io/_posts/2024-05-10-Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.md

   - name: ClimateTemperatureChart.pbmx
     url: /assets/2024-05-10/ClimateTemperatureChart.pbmx
 ---
-Climate change and global warming is real and everyone who digs a bit deeper into numbers and facts is often shocked that it's not only real but in fact it's very clear and obvious.
-This is what we will discuss in today's article and we will also learn a nice approach on how to process JSon data that seems almost unhandleable in the beginning.
+Climate change and global warming are real, and anyone who digs into the numbers and facts is often shocked by how clear and obvious it is.
+We will discuss this in today's article.
+We will also learn a nice approach for processing JSON data that seems almost unmanageable at first.

 The data we will use comes from a website called [Climate Reanalyzer](https://climatereanalyzer.org/).
 It is run by the university of Maine to make raw weather data, especially historic climate data, available to the public.
 [Here](https://climatereanalyzer.org/clim/t2_daily/?dm_id=world) we will find some information about the daily surface temperature in the Northern hemisphere dating back to the year 1940.